DPM Gan on Singapore's economic growth & job creation

 Four of the seven recommendations focus on growth.
 First, Singapore should double down on its strengths and establish global leadership in key sectors, said Acting Transport Minister Jeffrey Siow, who co-chairs the committee on global competitiveness.

-These include advanced manufacturing, semiconductors, specialty chemicals, biotech and finance – sectors that already form a big part of Singapore’s economy, said Siow.
+These include advanced manufacturing, semiconductors, specialty chemicals, biotech and finance – sectors that already form a big part of Singapore’s economy, explained Siow.

 Multinationals in these fields are already here, he noted, and Singapore wants to work with them to “deepen their investments, do more interesting things here, and in some instances, even take more risks”.

-Second, the country should also boldly pursue emerging technologies to “push up our growth boundary”, he said.
-These include quantum computing, decarbonisation and space technologies – industries where Singapore may not have the right to win yet”, but wants “to win the right to play”.
+Second, the country should also boldly pursue emerging technologies to “push up our growth boundary”, he noted.
+These include quantum computing, decarbonisation and space technologies – industries where Singapore may not have the “right to win yet”, but wants “to win the right to play”.

 This also involves nurturing the next generation of global leading businesses – fast-growing companies that are “not quite” multinationals yet.

-“What we want to do is really actively try to work with them, persuade them to come to Singapore, land here and then continue to grow,” he said.
+He added: “What we want to do is really actively try to work with them, persuade them to come to Singapore, land here and then continue to grow.”

 In parallel, more should be done to help local startups scale – especially regionally and globally – to facilitate better exits for founders at fair valuations, so they can recycle capital into new ventures.